TranNhatTan14/Obsidian/content/Zettelkasten/Data.md

 Meditation can significantly improve your working memory capacity

 Your working memory is essential for problem-solving and executing complex cognitive tasks, but it is limited.
-Research shows that meditation can improve working-memory capacity, attention span, and academic performance [[Researcher]]
+Research shows that meditation can improve working-memory capacity, attention span, and academic performance [[Research]]

 Meditation can shield brain from stress